Last updated on:

-Made out of EVA foam with a waterproof design, any liquid just slides right off the top.
+Made out of EVA foam with a waterproof and easy to clean design, any liquid just slides right off the top.

 That means sweat isn’t going to build up, because you can just bring this over to your tub and hose it off to clean the mat 100%.

-As the best treadmill mat for carpet thanks to that EVA foam, it’s built with a pretty thick shell of 1/7th of an inch on the smaller models, and up to ¼th of an inch on the larger mats.
+As one of the best treadmill mats for carpet thanks to that EVA foam, it’s built with a pretty thick shell of 1/7th of an inch on the smaller models, and up to ¼th of an inch on the larger mats.

-I put this at the second spot on this list, despite being a little cheaper than Motiontex, because it’s not as good on tile.
+I put this at the second spot on best treadmill mats list for hardwood floors, despite being a little cheaper than Motiontex, because it’s not as good on tile.

 It works on carpet and it’s decent on hardwood, just not the cream of the crop.